rajeshelurii/TypeScript_Interview_Preparation/README.md

 ```

 #### Polymorphism
-Polymorphism in TypeScript, as in other object-oriented programming languages, allows objects of different classes to be treated as objects of a common superclass.
+Polymorphism allows objects of different classes to be treated as objects of a common superclass.
 It is a core concept that allows for methods to do different things based on the object it is acting upon.
 Polymorphism is typically achieved through method overriding and interfaces.

-**Method Overriding**
-Method overriding allows a subclass to provide a specific implementation of a method that is already defined in its superclass.
+**Method Overriding** allows a subclass to provide a specific implementation of a method that is already defined in its superclass.
 This is a form of runtime polymorphism.

 ```typescript
 class Animal {